noodle-soups/Snow-Boarder/README.md

 ### Game mechanics

- * Driving car forwards and backwards
+ * Move along track
- * Turning car left and right
+ * Rotate forwards and backwards
- * Increase speed when drive over "Speed Ups"
+ * Ability to speed up
- * Decrease speed when drive over "Speed Downs"
+ * Particle effects that only play when we are touching the ground
- * Deliver packages when drive over delivery spot
+ * Finish line that restarts level
- * Change car color to show status
+ Crash detection that restarts level

  <br>

  ### Game design

-* Payer experience: Relaxing
+* Player Experience - Smooth and relaxing
-* Core mechanic: Drive oer pickups
+* Core Mechanic - Don't crash
-* Game loop: Find and deliver all the packages to win
+* Game Loop - Reach end to win